polyfact/polyfire-js/README.md

 <p align="center">⚡ An all-in-one managed backend for AI apps.
 Build AI apps from the frontend 🪶</p>

-PolyFact helps you build much faster by centralizing all the AI backend tools in one easy-to-use Front End SDK.
+PolyFire helps you build much faster by centralizing all the AI backend tools in one easy-to-use Front End SDK.

 ## ✨ Getting started

-We also made a couple of tutorials you can use to get started with Polyfact:
+We also made a couple of tutorials you can use to get started with Polyfire:

 - **[Getting Started](https://polyfact.readme.io/docs/basic-usage)**
 - **[Tutorial: How to make a clone of ChatGPT](https://polyfact.readme.io/docs/chatgpt-clone)**